main banner

 Edward Cave crew 202 SQn Edward Cave crew 202 Sqn

-Norman Davison was one of five brother from West Hartlepool, Durham.
+Norman Davison was one of five brothers from West Hartlepool, Durham.
 The Hartlepool Mail of 19 March 1945 carried the sad notice: "DAVISON - Accidently killed in March 1945, Flt.
 Sgt.
 Norman Davison, aged 23 years, beloved Son of Jane (nee Ackworth) and the late Robert Davison, late Stockton.
 Internment to take place Wednesday, 3 p.m., Irvinestown, Northern Ireland.
 Deeply mourned by his Sorrowing mother and brothers" A further entry on the Roll of Honour fives day later in the same paper read: DAVISON. — Accidentally killed in March through air operations, Flight.
 Sergt.
 Norman Davison (R.A.F.), dearly loved son of Mrs. and the late Mr. K. Davison, also loving brother of Norah, Bob, Joe, Stanley (R.N.), also Tom, Fred, and Phillip.
 Buried at Irvinestown, N.I. - Memorial service to be held at St James's Church.
 Sunday March 25th”.
 Norman's father had passed away in 1936

 James Robinson was another of the most regular airmen to fly with Denis Hatton and his name appears on operational sorties in the ORB in May and June 1944 along with Ford, Davison and Twist.
-His photo was provided by his grand neice who passed on the stories that were told by James' brother, her Grand father.
+His photo was provided by his grand niece who passed on the stories that were told by James' brother, her Grand father.
 His brother understood that James was a navigator by trade, the available records from the crash of ML743 place him in the role of Air Gunner or Wireless Operator Mechanic.
 He had written to his brother saying that he had completed his flying time and that he would be home soon.
 James had married his wife in 1942.

-James Robinson in flying gear.
-James pictured with his wife Doreen James with his older brother John.
+James pictured with his wife Doreen

 James was known by his second name, George within the family.
 His nephew said: "My father, John Robinson was serving with the 63rd Antitank regiment attached to the British 11th armoured division in 1944, the year I was born.
 He was part of the D-Day invasion of Normandy, through France, Belgium , Netherlands and crossed into Germany.
 During the start of the new year of 1945 dad had received a letter from George to say he had completed his flying missions and would be home soon.
 The 63rd antitank regiment was the first to arrive at Bergen-Belson concentration camp on April 15th 1945,the first camp to be liberated, this is around the time when my dad got the news George had been killed.
 He told us, that his senior officer would not give him leave to attend the funeral, leaving him with such a sense of anger.
 To us knowing the story of his childhood, losing his mother and sister when he was just 9 years old, and bringing up George just aged 3,they were close.
 George's grave is in Hucknall cemetery , my brothers and I have visited the grave my times but, to our knowledge our father never has, "strange", why we do not know."